matloff/TidyverseSkeptic/README.md

 Doyle [sic].
 Who's that?
 No one knows who he is."
 He repeated later, "No one has ever heard of Matt Doyle."
-Actually, many in the audience had indeed heard of Matt Dowle, but in that speaker's world -- the RStudio-educated world" -- his statement about lack of name recognition for Matt was sadly accurate.
+Actually, many in the audience had indeed heard of Matt Dowle, but in that speaker's world -- the RStudio-educated world -- his statement about lack of name recognition for Matt was sadly accurate.
 Such is the impact of RStudio on the field.

-Hadley has written that base-R was mostly written 20 years ago, and that the R Core Group, which is the body governing R, is very conservative.
+Hadley notes that base-R was mostly written 20 years ago.
 Hadley's [talk](https://t.co/7Ey27asCH4) in the 2016 useR! conference amounted to a manifesto, calling for R to "modernize" along Tidy lines.
 He conceded that this would involve "short-term pain," yet believed it to be very much worthwhile.
 Again, given RStudio's dominance, this revolution in R was sure to follow, which it has.

 The Tidyverse is a vigorous promotional effort by RStudio that has come to dominate the R world.
 As mentioned, the firm has been especially